RMHogervorst/scheduling_r_scripts/README.md

 Authors: Roel M. Hogervorst

-*Last change 2020-09-22*
+*Last change 2020-10-18*

 This is an overview of many of the ways you can run an R script.

 This has become a rather large overview but I think could help a lot of R-users.
 This overview is for you if you want to know how to run your batch script (do one thing without supervision) automatically.
-This overview does not talk about shiny or plumber, they are both great products that do incredible work, but they both sort of asume they run on a computer that is always on.
+This overview does not talk about shiny or plumber, they are both great products that do incredible work, but they both sort of assume they run on a computer that is always on.
 I'm talking about scripts that you run once every day/week/hour/ etc. If you want more complex workflows look into the [advanced scheduling page](advanced_scheduling.md).

 I'm trying to answer the following questions about all solutions: